house-finders/house-finders.github.io/index.md

  - The overall condition of the property

 #### Seeing your listings
-To see all the listing you made, click on the "See Properties" button on the top.
+To see all the listing you made, click on the "My Properties" button on the top.
 This will redirect you to a page listing out all the listings that you made so far.
 <br> <img src="./doc/show-property-listing.png" width="100%"> <br>

 ### Admin